Agreement (linguistics): Participles

 In Norwegian nynorsk, Swedish, Icelandic and Faroese the past participle must agree in gender, number and definiteness when the participle is in an attributive or predicative position.
 In Icelandic and Faroese, past participles would also have to agree in grammatical case.

-In Norwegian bokmål and Danish it is only required to decline past participles in number and definiteness when in an attributive position.
+In Norwegian bokmål and Danish, past participles are only required to be declined in number and definiteness when in an attributive position.

 Slavic languages

 Most Slavic languages are highly inflected, except for Bulgarian and Macedonian.
 The agreement is similar to Latin, for instance between adjectives and nouns in gender, number, case and animacy (if counted as a separate category).
 The following examples are from Serbo-Croatian: